eliornl/UAVLogViewer-AgentChatbot/backend/README.md

 - **💭 Memory Manager**: Multi-tier memory system that combines token-aware buffering with a three-level strategy to maintain context across conversation turns.

+- **📝 AgentScratchpad**: Tracks the agent’s reasoning steps across multi-turn conversations by storing actions and observations in a structured format, helping maintain context and avoid repetition.

 - **📱 WebSocket Handler**: Bidirectional communication layer for real-time token streaming with proper connection lifecycle management and HTTP fallback mechanisms.

 ### Data Flow